 WOOD.
-Well, I made enquiries, and after a long run I came up with my spirited grey, and found him in the act of devouring a Leghorn hat, trimmed with poppies, which was hanging from the bough of a tree, and which belonged to a young and lovely lady, who was indulging in an affectionate tête-à-tête with a military gentleman on a seat underneath.
+Well, I made enquiries, and after a long run, I came up with my spirited grey, and found him in the act of devouring a Leghorn hat [a hat made of leghorn, a fine plaited straw], trimmed with poppies, which was hanging from the bough of a tree, and which belonged to a young man and lovely lady, who was indulging in an affectionate tête-à-tête with a military gentleman on a seat underneath.

 BOPAD.
-Oh, that's wrong, that's quite wrong, my boy, quite wrong; I was born two days after the battle of Trafalgar.
+Oh, that's wrong, that's quite wrong, my boy-quite wrong; I was born two days after the battle of Trafalgar [1805, which makes Bopaddy 68 in 1873].

 WOOD.
 I began to apologise to the lady, when the military gentleman interposed.
 He abused me; I abused him; he struck at me, I ducked my head, and avoided the blow.
-I jumped on to my horse, threw him a sovereign (or it may have been a shilling-I'm sure I don't know) and this is all the change I get out of it. (shewing the remains of a straw hat)
+I jumped on to my horse, threw him a sovereign [equals 20 shillings], or it may have been a shilling-I'm sure I don't know, and this is all the change I get out of it. (showing the remains of a straw hat)